Table of Contents

 The research is clear: healthy eating and a nutrient-dense diet is one of the most powerful ways to ensure that your brain is in top shape, and can also significantly reduce cognitive decline related to degenerative conditions like Alzheimer’s disease.

-So in this article, we’ll take a look at how your diet affects your brain, and also explore some of the best (and worst) foods that you can use to fuel the most important organ in your body.
+So in this article, we’ll take a look at how your diet affects your brain, and also explore some of the best (and worst) foods that you can use to fuel the most important organ in your body, there are even great ways to enjoy sweets while managing your diabetes.

 The Influence Of Diet On Mental Function